 A lot of prospective online instructors write to me with frustration at how long it is taking to land that first job.
 There are many reasons – not having to do with the one’s ability, motivation, or qualifications – why it is so difficult to “break in”.
-I review these reasons in our self-paced course Your Guide to Finding an Online Teaching Job and offer some helpful tips on how to spend that “wait time” productively.
+I review these reasons in our newest 4-week, instructor-led course OnRamp: A Practical to Landing an Online Teaching Job and offer some helpful tips on how to spend that “wait time” productively.
 I often tell folks to hang in there (for as long as one can, is able, or is willing) because online education is not going anywhere anytime soon.
 It is only going to continue to grow and instructors, especially well-trained instructors who understand how to effectively deliver an online course with the needs of distance learners in mind, will be more and more in demand.

 Growth of Online Education

-This week, in my web-perusing, I came across a very interesting article out of Inside Higher Ed providing data to support the notion that online education is a rapidly growing field.
+A very interesting article out of Inside Higher Ed provides data to support the notion that online education is a rapidly growing field – even pre-pandemic.
 In his 2018 article titled New Data: Online Education Ascends, Doug Lederman provides a number of statistics demonstrating the growth of online learning in higher education over the past few years.
 I’ll bullet-point a few of those stats here:

 - In 2017, overall postsecondary enrollments fell, yet online enrollments substantially grew.